cwefso/le-central-gatsby/README.md

 ## Learning Goals
   - Designing an application from scratch.
   - Creating a business site.
-  - Building applications in React.
+  - Building applications using Gatsby.
   - Creating and Admin Panel using Strapi.
-  - Testing React with Jest and React Testing Library.
   - Wireframing and Styling.

 ## Project Overview